-I remember talking with a friend who had had his teeth whitened at the dentist, and he shared with me how he was in a lot of pain from having the whitening chemicals used on his teeth.
-He said his teeth felt VERY sensitive, and he couldn’t eat anything too hard or crunchy for a good 24 hours afterwards because his teeth hurt too much.
+I remember talking with a friend who had just had his teeth whitened at the dentist.
+We were chatting and he mentioned that he was in a lot of pain after having the whitening chemicals used on his teeth.
+He said they felt VERY sensitive, and he wasn’t able to eat anything too hard or crunchy for about 24 hours afterwards because his teeth hurt too much.

-Charcoal is not something I would take on a regular basis as it can cause constipation and block mineral absorption if taken often and when it is not needed.
-It can also cause dehydration in large doses so ensure you drink plenty of water when consuming activated charcoal.
+Note: It’s not recommended to consume activated charcoal on a regular basis as it may cause constipation and block mineral absorption.
+It can also cause dehydration if taken in large doses, so ensure you drink plenty of water after taking activated charcoal.

 How to Whiten Teeth with Charcoal

-- Spit it out and rinse your mouth well until all the charcoal has gone (again, be very careful of not getting it everywhere on your bathroom sink.
-A lesson I learned the hard way).
+- Spit it out and rinse your mouth well until all the charcoal has gone (be careful not to get it everywhere).

-- Wipe out the sink with the microfibre cloth using warm water before it dries as this is the easiest way to clean it up.
+- Wipe out the sink with the microfibre cloth when finished, using warm water.
+Make sure to do this before it dries, as it becomes more challenging to clean then.

 Where to Find Activated Charcoal

-Also, be aware that there is a difference between food/supplement grade activated charcoal and other forms of charcoal.
-Please do not use any other form of charcoal besides activated charcoal internally or in your mouth.
-Do not use any other type of charcoal.
+Note: There is a difference between food/supplement grade activated charcoal and other forms of charcoal.
+Please do not use any other form of charcoal (e.g. leftover charcoal from a BBQ grill) besides activated charcoal internally or externally.

 Wells, Katie.
 (December 8, 2018).
 How to Whiten Teeth With Activated Charcoal.
 Wellness Mama.
 Retrieved from https://wellnessmama.com/3662/whiten-teeth-naturally/